 Museum of the American Revolution

-This past fall, 2014, the Museum of the American Revolution broke ground on its building that will hold 32,000 square feet of exhibits, all within walking distance of Independence Hall.
-Located on the site of the former visitor center to Independence National Historic Park, this museum will tie together the battles and struggle for independence that George Washington and his troops fought so valiantly for over the lands of the colonies from 1776 (or 1770 if you want to reach back to the Boston Massacre) to the surrender of Cornwallis at Yorktown in 1781 and the subsequent Treaty of Paris in 1783.
+Open April 2017, the Museum of the American Revolution holds 32,000 square feet of exhibits, all within walking distance of Independence Hall.
+Located on the site of the former visitor center to Independence National Historic Park, this museum ties together the battles and struggle for independence that George Washington and his troops fought so valiantly for over the lands of the colonies from 1776 (or 1770 if you want to reach back to the Boston Massacre) to the surrender of Cornwallis at Yorktown in 1781 and the subsequent Treaty of Paris in 1783.
 That's a lot of years and history, including battles that unfortunately, are less known than they should be.
 How versed are we on the Battles of Monmouth, Cowpens, Princeton, or Saratoga?
 How much visitation do the sites where those battles occurred get?
 The museum will help coordinate our knowledge and context of the war in a variety of galleries, one including the actual tent that George Washington used as his headquarters during the war, and hopefully spur visitors to take up a tour of the various sites.
 It will do so in modern theatrical performances as well as items such as muskets and canteens used by British and American soldiers.

 (Photo above, Museum of the American Revolution, rendering courtesy Museum of American Revolution).